mapbox/mapbox-gl-js/README.md

 [<img width="400" alt="Mapbox" src="docs/assets/logo.png">](https://www.mapbox.com/)

-**Mapbox GL JS** is JavaScript library for interactive, customizable vector maps on the web.
+**Mapbox GL JS** is a JavaScript library for interactive, customizable vector maps on the web.
 It takes map styles that conform to the
 [Mapbox Style Specification](https://github.com/mapbox/mapbox-gl-js/style-spec/), applies them to vector tiles that conform to the [Mapbox Vector Tile Specification](https://github.com/mapbox/vector-tile-spec), and renders them using WebGL.